Hepatitis A (cont.)

 Who gets hepatitis A?

-Anyone can get hepatitis A, but some people are at higher risk, including
+Anyone can get hepatitis A, but those more likely to are people who

-- people who live with someone who has hepatitis A
+- live with someone who currently has an active hepatitis A infection

 How could I get hepatitis A?